leonaso/foodcipes/README.md

 	-	Build minimum code necessary to make each test pass
 	- Refactor the code - "code doesn't smell" - clean code

+*	Look at some sample layouts for homepage and create a homepage design
+	- Add Boostrap

 * Services (job queues, cache servers, search engines, etc.)